fmsaibi/Auto-Save/README.md

 ### Step 3 - Adding Script:
 1. On Scriptable Home Page click on the plus button at the top right coroner.
-2. Then add the following Script:
+2. Then add the following [Script](https://github.com/fmsaibi/Auto-Save/blob/main/script.js)
 3. Save the Script as Auto Save.

 ### Step 4 - Run it On Siri Shortcuts: